Create the Build and Deploy Pipeline

 Pipelines define your release process using multiple Workflows and approvals in sequential and/or parallel stages.
-And Artifact Build and Deploy Pipeline simply runs your Build Workflow followed by your Deploy Workflow.
+Artifact Build and Deploy Pipeline simply runs your Build Workflow followed by your Deploy Workflow.
 The Deploy Workflow uses the Harness Service you set up to get the new build number.

-Using Build Workflows in a Pipeline
+Review: Use Build Workflows in a Pipeline

 Here are some important things to remember when using a Build Workflow in a Pipeline: